Youth Hands-On Agribusiness TRAINING

 Via the use of both in-class lecture sessions as well as in-the-field practical experiences, the camp endeavours to expose trainees to diverse farming technologies, including drip system installation, seed sowing, fertilizer application via drip system (fertigation process), farm machinery, appropriate and safe machine operation as well as soil preparation techniques.
 In order promote both entrepreneurship and enterprise development, the training program also focuses on introducing attendees to basic entrepreneurship and agribusiness strategies; by exposing youth participants to various facets of the business process such as business planning, leadership and business ethics, production/operations plan, implementation planning processes, marketing issues, financial literacy, record keeping and general life skills, the training program also hopes to instill youth mindset change towards agribusiness and agri-entrepreneurship.

-SUGECO, via implementation of the Mkongo Youth Agricultural Camp, hopes to train over 200 Tanzanian youth on agribusiness hands-on skills and entrepreneurship, by a practical approach that includes the development of demonstration plots (for horticulture, bee-keeping and animal farming) for both observation and in-the-field practical experience; moreover, our program seeks to continue supporting the future of Tanzania, such as by providing water pumps, irrigation kits, seed starter-up kits (that include seed capital), business coaching and linkage to local agricultural officers as well as provision of manuals, training materials and certificates of attendance to identified youth attendees.
-The program also aims to facilitate youth engagement in order to enhance idea sharing and youth innovation; SUGECO’s current recruitment database, developed from previous youth engagement programs, is one such networking site that aims to link youth from various Tanzanian districts.
+In 2019 SUGECO, hopes to train over 250 Tanzanian youth on agribusiness hands-on skills and entrepreneurship, by a practical approach that includes the development of demonstration plots (for horticulture, bee-keeping and animal farming) for both observation and in-the-field practical experience; moreover, our program seeks to continue supporting the future of Tanzania, such as by providing water pumps, irrigation kits, seed starter-up kits (that include seed capital), business coaching and linkage to local agricultural officers as well as provision of manuals, training materials and certificates of attendance to identified youth attendees.
+The program also aims to facilitate youth engagement in order to enhance idea sharing and youth innovation; SUGECO’s current recruitment database, developed from previous youth engagement programs, is one such networking site that aims to link youth from various Tanzanian Districts.